What is irreversible electroporation (IRE) for pancreatic cancer?

-Irreversible electroporation (IRE) is a treatment that uses electrical currents to damage and destroy the cancer cells.
+Irreversible electroporation (IRE) is a treatment that uses electrical currents to damage and destroy cancer cells.
 It is also called NanoKnife®.

 What's in the 'IRE' section?